avoevodin/turorial/HTTP.md

   > Client isn't allowed to operate requested resource.
 * 404 - Not Found
 * 405 - Method Not Allowed
-  > Response should enclose allowed methods in the header ALlow.
+  > Response should enclose allowed methods in the header Allow.

 #### 5xx - Server Error:
 * 500 - Internal Server Error